Diasito/urbesetorbis/README.md

 # [Urbes et Orbis](https://urbesetorbis.com/)
-## The Roman Empire under Emperor Hadrian
+## Map of the Roman Empire under Emperor Hadrian
 ### Cross-references to the main catalogues of Roman settlements